markfinger/python-react/README.md

 - [Webpack](https://webpack.github.io) is currently the recommended build tool for frontend projects.
 It can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
-- [Browserify](http://browserify.org/) is another popular tool, which has a lot of cross-over with webpack.
+- [Browserify](http://browserify.org/) is another popular tool and has a lot of cross-over with webpack.
 It is argurably the easiest of the two to use, but it tends to lag behind webpack in certain functionalities.

-For React projects, you'll find that webpack is the usual recommendation - hot module replacement, code-splitting, and a wealth of loaders are the features typically cited.
+For React projects, you'll find that webpack is the usual recommendation.
+Webpack's hot module replacement, code-splitting, and a wealth of loaders are the features typically cited.
 [react-hot-loader](https://github.com/gaearon/react-hot-loader) is a particularly useful tool as it allows changes to your components to be streamed live into your browser.